Auzz24/random-password/README.md

 # Password Generator

 ## Purpose
-This application generate a random password for the user using HTML, CSS, and but mainly, JavaScript.
+This application generates a random password for the user using HTML, CSS, and but mainly, JavaScript.

 ### Built with
 *Html